-I picked up these stools at my favourite second hand shop in Ipswich.
-They were in good condition, no tears on the seats, just a bit rusty.
-So...
-I removed the seats, removed all the rust with sandpaper and coated them with ocean blue kill rust (all instructions are on the spray can).
+So, first off I removed the seats, scoured off the rust with sandpaper and coated the legs and foot rests with ocean blue kill rust (all instructions are on the spray can).

-I was originally going to use the magic staple gun to attach the denim covers to the seats but then I decided that a better option would be elastic (things need to be washable with a toddler around).
+I was originally going to use a staple gun and simply staple the denim covers to the base of the seats but after a bit of thought I decided that a better option would be elastic so the covers can be removed if they need a clean (things need to be washable with a toddler around).
 I made a casing for the elastic and threaded it through, zigzag stitched the ends of the elastic together and closed up the seam.